apacheli/community-docs/src/responding_to_an_interaction.md

 with the `body` parameter.
 Providing incorrect values in the response will also result in an error message that the client will see.

+If you have successfully responded to the interaction, you will gain a `token` from the interaction.
+You are allowed to modify the response message for **15 minutes** before the token expires.

 ## Ephemeral Messages

 If you only want the user that triggered the interaction to see the message, you can send an ephemeral message.
-You can _bitwise OR_ the `EPHEMERAL` flag to `flags` as defined by the
+You can use the `EPHEMERAL` flag field as defined by the
 [Interaction Response Data Message Flags](#interaction-response-data-message-flags) table.